Delicious grilled salmon is ready in just 15 minutes. Simply brush with olive oil, sprinkle with spices, and grill for

 Out of all my salmon recipes, this one is easily one of my favorites.
 I make it often – at least every other week.
 My kids don’t really like salmon, but my husband and I love this fish.

-When accompanied by an easy, make-ahead side dish such as broccoli salad, it’s one of the easiest dinners I make for my family.
-And it’s healthy and delicious!
+When accompanied by an easy, make-ahead side dish such as broccoli salad, it’s one of the easiest dinners I make.
+And it’s nutritious and delicious!

 Advantages of grilled salmon